 Thomas Yorke, Morrissey College of Arts & Sciences ‘16

-Thomas is a junior majoring in Economics and minoring in History.
+Thomas is a senior majoring in Economics and minoring in History.
 He is originally from Westford, MA, but spends the majority of his summers in York, ME.
 He enjoys golfing, skiing, and spending time with family and friends.
 He is also a member of the Jenks Class of 2015 and is currently working on his community service project as well as directing the Class of 2016.
-Thomas plans to pursue a career in finance, and will be working at Deutsche Bank on their Equity Capital Markets team this summer.
+Thomas plans to pursue a career in finance, and interned at Deutsche Bank on their Equity Capital Markets team this past summer.
 Thomas is looking forward to leading this years’ Jenks class and mentoring the members with his co-directors.

 CLASS OF 2016

 Brian Callahan, Morrissey College of Arts & Sciences ‘16

-Brian is a junior majoring in Economics and minoring in History.
+Brian is a senior majoring in Economics and minoring in History.
 He is originally from Acton, Massachusetts, but he spends his summers on the Cape.
 Outside of school, Brian enjoys golfing, skiing, and reading books.
 After graduation, he hopes to go into a career in financial services.
 He is excited to attend the Jenks leadership workshops, and plan his community service project.

 William Clansky, Morrissey College of Arts & Sciences ‘17

 Will is from Bethesda, MD.
 He is a double major in English and Communication.
 Will is also doing a Creative Writing Concentration and is pursuing a minor in Film.
 On campus, he is a copy editor and writer for The Gavel.
 He also works at the Woods College of Advancing Studies, and recently served as a point guard on the 48HOURS retreat.
 Outside of school, Will enjoys golf, pickup basketball, and watching movies.
 Will aspires to enter the world of professional writing, either as a novelist or a screenwriter.
 Will is excited to be a member of the Jenks Leadership Program and looks forward to collaborating on the service project.